OCIT: Office of the Chancellor, Information Technology

 In addition to our departments, Chancellor’s Office staff are responsible for several other areas of work, including academic affairs, Board of Trustees support, grants administration, institutional research, and legislative affairs.

 Tricia Coates is the Director of External and Governmental Affairs.
-She joined the Chancellor’s Office in 2015 after serving for eight years as State Director for Congressman Peter Welch.
+She is the VSCS’ chief liaison to the Vermont Legislature and develops and maintains meaningful alliances with stakeholders in the business, government, education, non-profit, and philanthropic communities in support of the mission and work of the VSCS.
+Tricia joined the Chancellor’s Office in 2015 after serving for eight years as State Director for Congressman Peter Welch.
 Tricia is a former high school history teacher.
 She has a BA in history from St. Michael’s College and an MAT from Union College.
 She lives in Jericho with her family.